LabConnect-RCOS/LabConnect-Frontend/README.md

     ```

 ## Deployment
 Create PRs to the main branch.
-Upon merging, a build test will make sure your code is running without errors.
+Upon merging, a build test will make sure your code is running without errors and safe to merge to main.

 ## Project Contributors